CMU-Graphics/Scotty3D/assignments/A3/T2-intersecting-objects.md

 The first intersect routine you will implement is the `hit` routine for triangle meshes in `src/pathtracer/tri_mesh.cpp`.

 We recommend that you implement the [*Moller-Trumbore algorithm*](https://www.scratchapixel.com/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/moller-trumbore-ray-triangle-intersection), a fast algorithm that takes advantage of a barycentric coordinates parameterization of the intersection point, for ray-triangle intersection.
 We will provide motivation for the algorithm down below, but feel free to look at other resources for ray-triangle intersections.

 Down below will be our main diagram that will illustrate this algorithm:

 <p align="center">
     <img src="figures/triangle_intersect_diagram.png" style="height:300px">
 </p>

+We define the following variables in terms of this diagram:
+- $s = o - p_0$
+- $e_1 = p_1 - p_0$
+- $e_2 = p_2 - p_0$

 First, we can parameterize any point $\textbf{P}$ in terms of the vertices $\textbf{p}_0$, $\textbf{p}_1$ andd $\textbf{p}_2$ with barycentric coordinates $u$, $v$ and $w$: